HOBART TERMS AND CONDITIONS

-12.6 VAT is payable by the Customer on all amounts specified under the Contract.
+12.6 VAT at the rate in force is payable by the Customer on all amounts specified under the Contract.

 12.8 The Customer shall pay all amounts due under the Contract in full without any deduction or withholding except as required by law and the Customer shall not be entitled to assert any credit, set-off or counterclaim against Hobart in order to justify withholding payment of any such amount in whole or in part.

 13.1 The Customer shall pay the Standard Contract Fee by the method selected by the Customer and in accordance with the particulars stated in the Order.

 13.2 The Customer may pay by cash, cheque or credit card provided that payment is received by Hobart as agreed in the Order or within 30 days of the date of invoice.
 If the Customer has elected to pay by instalments, it may make use of the direct debit payment system.